Anirudh-Ravi123/pes_pd/README.md

 ## DAY 3 - Design library cell using Magic Layout and ngspice characterization

-## Labs for CMOS inverter ngspice simulations
+## Labs for  inverter ngspice simulations

 IO Placer revision
 PnR is a iterative flow and hence, we can make changes to the environment variables when required.